weavedb/roidjs/README.md

 ### A Better Architecture

-With RoidJS you can better design the app architecture by completely separating states and function from components.
+With RoidJS you can better design the app architecture by completely separating states and functions from components.

 Let's create a directory tree like the following.